BanalApps/banalapps.github.io/index.md

 A [GitHub repository](https://github.com/BanalApps/Encryptator_Python3) is maintained with compatible Python3 scripts for 100% transparency about the encryption process.

+More information and FAQs can be seen on our [APK.COM website](https://encryptator.apk.com).

 ---

 The choice of algorithms and encryption parameters is based on the OWASP Cheat Sheet Series best-practices.